AriJijon/training_gitgub/commands_git.md

 git log is to show the history git diff and git show is to compare the last and the new changes

+## Solving conflicts

+Trying to deal with conflicts